PureWriter/writer.drakeet.com/sources/Pure Writer Desktop.md

 - Pure Writer Desktop must be **on the same Wi-Fi or hotspot network** as the phone to connect to each other

 - During the development of this version 0.3.1, I have encountered some situations that will cause the current article on Pure Writer Android to be emptied.
 Although this problem has been fixed, I am not completely sure if some scenes may trigger this again.
-But don't worry, if you get this type of problem, please don't panic because Pure Writer for Android supports multiple backups and measures to prevent loss.
+But don't worry, if you get this type of problem, please don't panic because Pure Writer for Android supports multiple Documents/PureWriter/Backups and measures to prevent loss.
 If you encounter an error, you can recover/restore it by using "History" or "Undo" in the top right corner.
-More about automatic backup and cloud backup: https://writer.drakeet.com/backups
+More about automatic backup and cloud backup: https://writer.drakeet.com/Documents/PureWriter/Backups

 - Pure Writer version 0.3.1 does not support automatic indentation when adding new line breaks, which will be supported later.
 Now you can ignore the indentation.
 After the article is finished, open the "Formatters" in the top right corner of Pure Writer Android.
 The tool can automatically insert the indent at the beginning of every paragraph.